seborama/Camp2018-Security-TT/README.md

 Once your instance of SES is running, log on to its Web UI.

-This project's set-up script needs your SES Universal Forwarder credentials to enable the Minikube K8s cluster's Splunk instance to send events to SES.
+To enable the Minikube K8s cluster's Splunk instance to send events to SES's, you will need your SES Universal Forwarder credentials.

 In SES: